Winnti – BioGenix Solutions

 Governance:

-• Who should own the lifecycle of Conditional Access exceptions created during integration projects?
+• Who should own the lifecycle of Conditional Access exceptions created during post-merger consolidation?

 • What is the right decommissioning governance process for a system that operations won’t release?